tthoeye/tthoeye.github.io/index.md

 intro_image_hide_on_mobile: true
 show_call_box: true
 ---
+# Local Digital Twins for Smart and Sustainable Communities

 LDT4SSC is driving the future of smart living by creating connected digital twins for cities and communities across Europe.
 These digital twins act as virtual mirrors of real places, helping us understand, plan and improve the world around us.